 - Never raise the powered rake more than a foot (12") off the ground.
-The prime mover can tip over causing serious injury. - Do not lock the auxiliary hydraulics of your prime mover in the "ON" position.
-Failure to obey this warning could result in death or serious injury.
+The prime mover can tip over causing serious injury. - Do not become entangled in the hydraulic hoses.
+Tripping while entering or exiting the skid steer operator station can cause serious injury.